chrisjrob/chrisjrob.github.io/_posts/2008-11-20-gtk-style-in-kde.markdown

 layout: post
 title:  "GTK Style in KDE"
 date:   2008-11-20 00:00:00
-categories: technology linux
+category: technology
-tags: gtk kde
+tags: [linux, gtk, kde]
 ---

 GTK applications in KDE always look horrible.
 In Kubuntu this is taken care of for you, but in Debian it is only a quick install away: